R & J Beck

+R & J Beck was an optical manufacturing enterprise established in 1843 by brothers Richard Beck (1827–1866) and Joseph Beck FRAS, FRMS (June 1828 – 18 April 1891).
+The firm operated from its headquarters located at 69 Mortimer Street in London.
+James Smith, worked with the company for a time, until his retirement in 1865.
+Smith's tenure is notably recognised for his instrumental role in elevating the significance of microscopes in scientific research circles.

+History

-Richard Beck (1827-1866) and Joseph Beck FRAS, FRMS (June 1828-18 April 1891) (nephews of J. J. Lister) formed the optical manufacturing firm of R and J Beck in 1843, based at 69 Mortimer Street, London,.
-James Smith worked with the company under the name of Smith and Beck, renamed Smith, Beck and Beck in 1854 but reverting to R and J Beck when Smith retired in 1865.
+Richard Beck (1827–1866) and Joseph Beck FRAS, FRMS (June 1828 – 18 April 1891) (nephews of J. J. Lister) formed the optical manufacturing firm of R and J Beck in 1843, based at 69 Mortimer Street, London.
+James Smith worked with the company under the name Smith and Beck, renamed Smith, Beck and Beck in 1854 but reverted to R and J Beck when Smith retired in 1865.
 Smith is credited with helping to raise the status of the use of microscopes within scientific research.